evocellnet/ptmAge/README.md

 # PTM age

-Estimating age of PTMs based on a list of sites in Ensembl Compara organisms.
-The pipeline currently works only in phosphorylation.
+Estimating age of PTMs based on a list of sites mapped to Ensembl Compara organisms.
+For the moment, the pipeline works only in phosphorylation.